Seal Your Subfloor Like a Pro the Ultimate Guide

 Common Mistakes to Avoid When Sealing a Subfloor

-While sealing a subfloor seems straightforward, there are some common mistakes that can affect the quality of your work.
+While sealing a subfloor seems straightforward, some common mistakes can affect the quality of your work.
 Here are some things to avoid:

 • Skipping Preparation: Don’t neglect the preparation step.
 A clean and smooth surface is essential for proper sealant application.